Immunization records and reporting

 Children require certain vaccinations to attend school or child care and early years centres, or they require a valid exemption.
-Parents and guardians must keep their child’s record up-to-date with Public Health Sudbury & Districts.
+Parents and guardians of children within Greater Sudbury and the districts of Sudbury and Manitoulin must keep their child’s record up-to-date with Public Health Sudbury & Districts.

 Adults are also encouraged to report their vaccinations to Public Health Sudbury & Districts.
 Adults may require their immunization records for college/university training, future employment and international travel.

 If you received a letter from a school, or from Public Health, notifying you that someone in your care requires a vaccination, and that individual has already received a required vaccine, please report those vaccines to this specific email ISPA@phsd.ca or call 705.522.9200 (toll-free 1.866.522.9200), ext.
 458.

 - To view and submit your immunization record online using Immunization Connect Ontario (ICON) please visit your local public health unit’s website.
 Find your public health unit (Government of Ontario).